 It's easy to reach Seville's city center from the airport by taking the city bus, which takes about 35 minutes and only costs 4 euros, or about $5.
 You can also hail a cab which should come out to 20–30 euros depending on your final destination and traffic.

 For a direct trip without worrying about transfers, you can take a bus from Lisbon to Seville for as little as $12.
 The journey usually lasts seven and a half hours, but overnight buses that avoid traffic and make fewer stops can get you there in five and a half hours (although you have to catch a bus at 3 a.m.).

 Check the schedule and purchase tickets using FlixBus, which uses dynamic pricing, meaning that tickets get more expensive as demand increases.
 If you're flexible on your departure time, you can usually find even same-day bus tickets at the lowest prices.
 Buses depart from Lisbon at the Oriente Station near the airport and arrive in Seville at the centrally-located Plaza de Armas.

-Setting out from Lisbon by car, you'll want to head east toward the Portuguese city of Evora before continuing eastward to the Spanish city of Mérida then south toward Seville.
-The entire journey will take about five hours driving, but you'll want to plan an extra day or two for your trip if you truly want to enjoy these additional cities. Évora is the capital of Portugal's Alentejo wine region and also has some great Roman ruins, while Mérida has Spain's best-preserved Roman ruins with an amphitheater in such good condition that local actors still put on performances there.
+Setting out from Lisbon by car, you'll want to head east toward the Portuguese city of Évora before continuing to the Spanish city of Mérida, then south toward Seville.
+The entire journey will take almost five hours driving, but you'll want to plan an extra day or two for your trip if you truly want to enjoy these additional cities. Évora is the capital of Portugal's Alentejo wine region and also has some great Roman ruins, while Mérida has Spain's best-preserved Roman ruins with an amphitheater in such good condition that local actors still put on performances there.